Skip to main content

 data.head()

-The LabelEncoder assigns a unique numerical label to each unique category in a variable.
-For example, if the GENDER variable has categories "Male" and "Female", the encoder might assign the label 0 to "Male" and 1 to "Female".
-This encoding allows the categorical data to be represented numerically, making it suitable for use in machine learning algorithms that require numerical inputs.
+The LabelEncoder assigns a unique numerical label to each category in a variable.
+For example, if the `GENDER` variable has categories "Male" and "Female", the encoder might assign the label 0 to "Male" and 1 to "Female".
+This transformation represents categorical data numerically, making it suitable for machine learning algorithms that require numerical inputs.

-It's important to note that the LabelEncoder assigns arbitrary numerical labels to the categories, which may not capture any ordinal relationship between the categories.
-If there is an inherent order or hierarchy among the categories, other encoding techniques like OrdinalEncoder or custom mappings might be more appropriate.
+Keep in mind that LabelEncoder assigns labels arbitrarily and does not capture any ordinal relationship between categories.
+When the data has an inherent order or hierarchy, techniques like OrdinalEncoder or custom mappings work better.

 Dimensionality Reduction